hbrown6/roverPIC/README.md

 # roverPIC
-This is the repository for sensor
+This is the repository for sensors to be used with the PIC32, NDRT payload rover project